Related Topics

 If you do not qualify for the Part D LIS/Extra Help program, there several other ways to get assistance with your prescription drug costs:

-- You can also ask if you can get a drug at a lower copay.
+- See if you can get a drug at a lower copay.
 This is important if your drug has a high copay.

-- You may also ask your doctor if you can get more pills or a higher dose each month.
+- Ask your doctor if you can get more pills or a higher dose each month.

-- Find a Pharmaceutical Assistance Program for your prescriptions at Medicare.gov
+- Find a Pharmaceutical Assistance Program for your prescriptions at Medicare.gov.
+These programs help eligible people access prescription medications at a reduced cost (or no cost).

-- Apply for help from a certified charity like the Patient Advocate Foundation.
+- Apply for the Patient Advocate Foundation's Co-Pay Relief program.

-- Apply for help from a Patient Assistance Program (PAP) that serves people in Medicare Part D plans.
-If enrolled in a PAP, you must submi out-of-pocket costs tto Medicare or they will not count toward your total drug costs.
+- Seek help from a Patient Assistance Program (PAP) that serves people in Medicare Part D plans.
+If enrolled in a PAP, you must submit your out-of-pocket costs tto Medicare or they will not count toward your total drug costs.
 Check with your Part D plan to see how to submit out-of-pocket costs.

 - See if your doctor can give you free samples of any of the medicines you take.